theparitoshkumar/Data-Structures-Algorithms-using-python/README.md

 beauty.
 A programmer who
 subconsciously views himself
-as an artist will enjoy what he does and will do it better.”
-– Donald Knuth
+as an artist will enjoy what he does and will do it better.” – Donald Knuth

+# Flow of Control
+> “Don't you hate code that's not properly indented?
+Making it [indenting] part of the syntax guarantees that all code is properly indented.” – G. van Rossum